 …but maybe we should just embed cute cats into all things digital.

-Note: This was originally published on my blog, librarygrrrl.net.
+Note: This was originally published on my now-defunct website, librarygrrrl.net.
 I reproduce it here because it makes me laugh.

 Every semester during reading period and finals, there is a protracted online discussion in which students bemoan their current state of affairs in haiku format.
 Yesterday, I was working at the reference desk and thought I’d jump into the foray in an attempt to drum up some business.
 What follows is a series of haikus I sent out over the course of the 4 hours I was working.